hindman/optopus/misc/plan.md

 # Road map

-- std_streams fixture: add reset behavior, so you can run multiple scenarios within one test.
-Example: test_add_help().

 - Required/optional and ntimes: support.

   - Add `required` param, as a convenience, but implement the behavior via